 Graffiti Removal Program

-Through its Graffiti Removal Program, Community Correctional Services partners with 30 program partners including local councils, Public Transport Victoria, Department of Health and Human Services (Housing Services) and VicRoads to remove graffiti across metropolitan Melbourne and in major regional centres.
+Through its Graffiti Removal Program, Community Correctional Services partners with 30 program partners including local councils, Public Transport Victoria, Department of Families, Fairness and Housing (DFFH) and VicRoads to remove graffiti across metropolitan Melbourne and in major regional centres.

 Teams of supervised offenders use purpose-built trailers to clean-up graffiti from vandalised state and local government property, including road and rail assets, community areas and private property.